Angela Robinson (filmmaker): Career

 Robinson frequently deals with gay and lesbian topics in her films.

-Angela Robinson's first screen work was a black and white film, Chickulal Teenage Vampire about a queer vampire.
+Angela Robinson's first screen work was a black and white film, Chickula: Teenage Vampire, about a queer vampire.
 The film was shown at LGBTQ film festivals in 1995.

 Films

-D.E.B.S
+D.E.B.S.

-She directed the short film D.E.B.S.
+Robinson directed the short film D.E.B.S.
 (2003), produced by POWER UP.
 The short film has won four awards which includes the Bearfest-Big Bear Lake International Film Festival Jury Award for Best Short Film, the PlanetOut Short Movie Awards Grand Prize, the Philadelphia International Gay & Lesbian Film Festival Jury Prize for Best Lesbian Short Film and New York Lesbian and Gay Film Festival Award for Best Short.
 Robinson went on to direct a feature-length adaptation of D.E.B.S.
 (2004).
-D.E.B.S feature-film adaption (2004) is a lesbian romantic comedy about a "spy-in training Amy Bradshaw and a supervillian Lucy Diamond.
+D.E.B.S (2004) is a lesbian romantic comedy about a "spy-in training Amy Bradshaw and a supervillian Lucy Diamond.
 Amy is assigned to go after Lucy.
 However, Amy starts to develop feelings for her."
 D.E.B.S has made a big impact in queer cinema.
 Senior entertainment writer named Adam Vary described D.E.B.S as "the gay spy movie" in his article "The New New Queer Cinema".
 Writer Katrin Horn remarked that D.E.B.S is a groundbreaking movie as the film works to desexualize femme identity previously centered in lesbian chic cinema.
 Robinson's use of narrative and stylistic techniques in D.E.B.S offered a new lenses into lesbian representations and the structure of heteronormative romantic comedies.

 Girltrash!

 In 2007, Robinson created the online series Girltrash! for OurChart, a social networking website aimed primarily at lesbians.
-In 2014, Robinson wrote the screenplay for a musical feature film and prequel to her Girltrash! series, Girltrash: All Night Long directed by Alexandra Kondracke.
+In 2014, Robinson wrote the screenplay for a musical feature film and prequel to her Girltrash! series, Girltrash: All Night Long, directed by Alexandra Kondracke.
 Robinson was also one of the producers for the film.
 The film is a lesbian musical drama about two rock and roll musicians named Daisy and Tyler during a night out in the LGBTQ+ subculture of Los Angeles.
 The film won the audience award in the 2015 Paris International Lesbian and Feminist Film Festival.

 Professor Marston and the Wonder Women

 Robinson wrote and directed the film Professor Marston and the Wonder Women that was released in 2017.
-The film focuses on William Moulton Marston, an Harvard educated psychologist who created Wonder Woman in the 1940's.
+The film focuses on William Moulton Marston, a Harvard educated psychologist who created Wonder Woman in the 1940s.
 Marston's received help from his wife Elizabeth and Olive Byrne, a research assistant, in his creation of the super heroine.
 The movie also includes the polyamorous relationship Marston, Elizabeth and Olive were in and how that effected their careers and lives.